Posted: Nov 01 1992 | Revised: Dec 28 2018

 Unfortunately, you cannot be sure your dispute will get the attention it deserves.
-The bureaus have been widely criticized for using an automated dispute resolution process.
+The credit bureaus have been criticized for using an automated dispute resolution process.
 Generally, companies that furnish negative information that is the subject of a dispute receive an automated, coded message from the bureau.
 It often can be very difficult to correct errors on your credit reports.

-Under a settlement agreement between the 3 major credit bureaus and New York State Attorney General, the bureaus are now required to use specially trained employees instead of an automated process to review any consumer documentation submitted with disputes involving fraud, identity theft or mixed files.
+Under a settlement agreement between the three major credit bureaus and New York State Attorney General, the bureaus are now required to use specially trained employees instead of an automated process to review any consumer documentation submitted with disputes involving fraud, identity theft or mixed files.
 Further, for all types of disputes, if a creditor claims that the information it reported is correct, a trained credit bureau employee must review the consumer’s documentation before dismissing the dispute.
 The bureaus also must provide clear instructions to consumers about what they can do if they are not satisfied with the response to their dispute.

 Can I have negative information deleted if the entry is not an error?

 After seven years, negative information in your report should automatically be deleted.
 The seven years begins 180 days from the date of the original delinquency.
 A Chapter 7 bankruptcy should be deleted after 10 years from the filing date.
 A Chapter 13 bankruptcy, which includes some debt repayment terms, remains on your credit report for seven years.
 Otherwise, negative information will remain in your file for the period allowed by law.
-You may include in your 100-word explanation any extraordinary circumstances that led to the negative information, such the loss of a job or illness.
+You may include a 100-word explanation of any extraordinary circumstances that led to the negative information, such the loss of a job or illness.

-Yes.
 The practice of generating and selling lists for use in "pre-approved" credit and insurance offers is allowed by law.
 TransUnion, Experian and Equifax all engage in selling lists of consumers who meet certain criteria in order to receive a "firm" offer of credit or insurance.
 This is the source of the many pre-approved credit offers most consumers receive in the mail.